OSLAT: Open Set Label Attention Transformer for Medical Entity Retrieval and Span Extraction: Task 1: Span Extraction

-\paragraph{Metric:} We use the per-token micro-F1 score as the primary metric for evaluating our models across all experiments.
+We use the per-token micro-F1 score as the primary metric for evaluating our models for entity span extraction.
 This is done by computing the per-token precision and recall based on the token overlaps between the predicted and ground-truth spans before averaging across all examples.
-We report the per-token micro-precision and recall performance in the Appendix \ref{apdx:metrics}.